Alfresco/docs-alfresco/search-enterprise/latest/using/languages.md

 ## Lucene Query Language

-### Fields

-Fields are special attributes that can be used in queries and are not part of any content model.
-The behavior and the usage of these attributes is the same as the AFTS query language.

 ### Properties

 Properties are attributes defined in an Alfresco content model.
 They are identified by qualified names, meaning they are composed of: